Krishna/krishna.github.io/posts/many-types-of-polymorphism.md

 ### Ad-hoc Polymorphism (Overloading)

+Ad-hoc polymorphism is where functions with the same name can behave differently based on the types of their arguments.

+Some approaches to ad-hoc polymorphism are:

+- Function Overloading
+- Interfaces/Traits/Protocols (eg Java Interfaces, Rust Traits, Swift Protocols)
+- Type Classes (eg Haskell)

+#### Function Overloading

+Function overloading is a simple form of ad-hoc polymorphism.

-Ad-hoc polymorphism is where functions with the same name can handle different parameter types.
-Or put another way: function overloading.
+It is where functions with the same name can handle different parameter types.

 ALGOL 58/60 supported this way back in 1959.